 The type of information to be provided in a report is specified in the data query message (auth.029).
 Specifically, the element TradLifeCyclHstry defines the type of information requested: ‘true’ – trade activity information (i.e. all lifecycle records on a given trade) or ‘false’ – current trade state (i.e. one aggregated record per trade).
 In addition, by using the OutsdngTradInd element one can specify if the TR should provide the above information only for outstanding trades (‘true’) i.e. trades that are not terminated yet; or all reported trades (‘false’), i.e. also already terminated trades.

 The structure of the message for all action types and the trade state is the same and reflects the reporting requirements specified by the regulation.
 However, there are different requirements for different action types in terms of mandatory, optional and not applicable fields.
-This results in different versions of components that are used in the message.
+This may result in different usage guidelines and message restrictions to be applied in the components of each action type by the authorities.

 For each action type we use two message components: